OyvindElgvin/Project-Data-Engineering-Capstone-Project/README.md

 - Create an EMR cluster
   - Go to the advanced tab and select Hadoop Spark and Livy
   - Create notebook
-  - Make new link to git repository
+  - Make new link to a clone of this git repository
 - Make a notebook
 - link notebook to git repository
 - Inside the notebook change kernel to pyspark